cositehq/sanity-plugin-simpler-color-input/README.md

   //...
   plugins: [
     simplerColorInput({
-      // Note: These are both optional
+      // Note: These are all optional
       defaultColorFormat: 'rgba',
       defaultColorList: [
         { label: 'Light', value: '#ffffff' },